What is ISO 14971 Risk Management for Medical Devices?

 Hazard means "potential source of harm"

-So bringing all of this together, performing a risk analysis means that you adopt a systematic approach, where you based on available information, identify potential sources of damage to health/property/environment and estimate how likely this is to happen and if it happens how bad the result could be.
+So bringing all of this together, performing a risk analysis means that you adopt a systematic approach, where based on available information, you identify potential sources of damage to health/property/environment (device risks) and estimate how likely this is to happen and if it happens how bad the result could be.

 Looking at these definitions, it's clear that performing a risk analysis is not a one-time shot.
-It's a continuous process as the available information will change over time.
+It's a continuous process as the available information will change over time for your medical device.

 What is Risk Management?

 Risk management in ISO 14971 is a systematic process designed to identify, evaluate, and control potential risks associated with medical devices throughout their lifecycle.
 Risk management is a defined process for identifying potential hazards and controlling or reducing them.
-A risk management process should start simultaneously with the design process to minimize potential hazards from the beginning.
+A risk management process with your Medical Device should start simultaneously with the design process to minimize potential hazards from the beginning.

-The process continues throughout the device's lifecycle and includes provisions for reviewing post-production data.
+The process continues throughout the Medical Device's lifecycle and includes provisions for reviewing post-production data.
 New information about the product, can lead to the identification of new risks which might have a direct input on the design.

-The ultimate goal is to ensure that the benefits of using the device keep outweighing the risks of using the device.
+The ultimate goal is to ensure that the benefits of using the Medical Device keep outweighing the risks of using the Medical Device and you reduce the device risk of the medical device.

 What are the benefits of ISO 14971?